joshSzep/the-oconnor-familys-fight-for-the-future/docs/characters/dr-jay-oconnor.md

 ## Notable Moments
 - **Morning Ritual:** Starts each day with coffee, looking at an old family photo—a quiet moment of reflection
 - **The Bottle:** A subtle scene where he glances at an old bottle but sets it aside firmly, showing his commitment to sobriety.
-Xander notices and says, "We're proud of you, Dad."
+Xander notices and says, "We're proud of you, Dad, but don't be a dick."
 - **The Gathering:** When the inciting incident occurs, he gathers the family and declares, "I know things have been hard, but we have a chance to change this.
 We can't let fear control us anymore."

 ## Dialogue Style